exteon/mapping-class-loader/README.md

 multiple resolvers; a resolver is the first thing to implement in order to load classes.

-Resolvers implement `IclassResolver` to resolve a requested class name to one or more `LoadAction`'s.
+Resolvers implement `ClassResolver` to resolve a requested class name to one or more `LoadAction`'s.
 A `LoadAction` is the identification of a source code to load, which can be one of the three types: